 And let me tell you, this gingerbread syrup is so yummy.
-Not only will we be using it in coffee, tea, steamed milk, ice cream and oatmeal at home, but it’d be a great gift for your favorite coffee drinking friends and family!
+Not only will we be using it in coffee, tea, steamed milk, ice cream, and oatmeal at home, but it’d be a great gift for your favorite coffee drinking friends and family!

 For gifting purposes, I made some cinnamon ornaments (using Martha Stewart’s ‘recipe’ which is different from many as it includes glue) and used some white puffy paint to outline the gingerbread to mimic icing.

 So if you’re looking to spice up your coffee bar or to make some easy gifts for friends, family, teachers, or any other coffee lovers, this gingerbread syrup surely fits the bill.
-Not only is it perfect on it’s own, but you could add it to a basket with coffee beans and a mug if you needed to up your gift game.
+Not only is it perfect on its own, but you could add it to a basket with coffee beans and a mug if you needed to up your gift game.

 I know these 8.5 oz bottles are available online at Amazon for $24.99 for a set of four.
 I’ve included a convenient link below to take a closer look if you’re interested.
 They are very handy to have around the kitchen and ideal for use with things like salad dressings, marinades, etc.

-Pin it for your future reference!
+Pin this gingerbread syrup recipe for your future reference!

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
 It’s towards the top a bit.
-I have sent all my subscribers the link to the Subscriber Benefits Library, but if you missed it or misplaced it, drop me a line.
+I have sent all my subscribers the link to the Subscriber Benefits Library.
+If you missed it or misplaced it, drop me a line.

-Until next time,
+Until next time…